Chapter Five

 Lin Lau was the most beautiful woman in town, the smartest woman in town and destined to become the wealthiest woman in town.
 She was strong willed and not to be denied, not that I would have been inclined to deny her.

-We met for lunch at an upscale Chinese restaurant on Clement Street.
+They met for lunch at an upscale Chinese restaurant on Clement Street.
 Mrs. Lau was given special treatment by the crew, as if she owned the place.
 The food was amazing.
-She teased me throughout.
-“I tell my daughter you should get an American boyfriend.
-Chinese boyfriends are boring.
+She teased Harry throughout.
+“I tell my daughter she should get an American boyfriend..
 American men are more fun.”
 We laughed a lot.

-Lin and I exchanged phone calls a few times over the following weeks.
-Anything further between us would be slowly evolving.
-The boyfriend was still around.
-Les advised me that any dreams of hooking up with Lin Lau were pure fantasy.
+Lin and Harry exchanged phone calls a few times over the following weeks.
+Anything further between them would be slowly evolving.
+The boyfriend was still around and any dreams of hooking up with Lin Lau were pure fantasy.

-I entered the kitchen and noticed a newspaper tabloid on the table.
-It was opened to a centerfold photo covering both pages, a wide open view of a woman’s private parts which were not normal.
-There were sores and horrible, shocking things.
+Harry entered the kitchen and noticed a newspaper tabloid on the table.
+It was opened to a centerfold photo covering both pages, a wide open view of a woman’s private parts.
+Although the exact ailment pictured was undeterminable, things were not normal.

-I turned back toward the living room door and noticed a business card on the threshold.
+Harry turned back toward the living room door and noticed a business card on the threshold.
 The name on the card was Lin Lau.
-I called several times and finally later that day she answered.
+He called several times and finally later that day she answered.
 “Yes?”

 “Lin, this is Harry”.
 Silence.
 “That was my stupid roommate Mike’s doing.
 He was trying to be funny.”